Direct answer

 Readiness signals (if/then rules)

 Use these rules to decide whether Essential is sufficient or whether Master-level variety would help you confirm readiness.
+The goal is not reaching one impressive score but demonstrating consistency across multiple attempts.
+Consistent results provide stronger evidence than isolated successes.
+Readiness should be evaluated through performance trends rather than individual outcomes.

 Summary

 Essential and Master differ primarily by volume and how many informative practice cycles you can run.
 Use Essential for baseline practice and stable readiness evidence; use Master when you need additional variety to validate stability, especially if you target repeated 90%+ performance under timed conditions.
+Neither option guarantees success by itself because performance depends on how effectively you review mistakes and strengthen weak topics.
+The most reliable indicator of readiness is consistent mock performance combined with confident decision-making under time pressure.
+Choose the package that matches your study timeline and the amount of evidence you want before scheduling the real exam.